Lewis-Barton/south-wales-fitness/README.md

 * Online booking system for classes. - Due to my lack of back-end knowledge at the time of completing this I am unable to add this feature.
 * Separate personal trainer tab with trainer information and booking portal. - Due to the time restraints that I had with this project I was unable to implement a further page to dedicate to personal trainers and as above due to knowledge limitations I am unable to produce a booking system with my current skill set.
 * Further customer testimonials - I would like to have added more customer testimonials, that can be dynamically changed without having to hard code the images and responses into the website - I do not have experience in using a CMS so I am unable to use this to import information into a section on the site.
+* Gym history/about the owner - This section while it may not have been of high importance was one that I would have liked to of added if I had the time to do so.
+Unfortunately due to the time restraints that were imposed with this project I was unable to get this implemented in a way that I would of been happy with but is something that I would like to get added if I was to continue with the development for this.

 [Back to Index](#index)
 # **Technologies Used**